albznw/slack-reaction-bot/README.md

-# slack-reaction-bot
+# Slack Reaction Bot 🎉✅
 Allows users to see what people in a channel that have not reacted with a certain emoji on a message.
 It's good for using the reactions as a simply poll or something the like.

-# How to use the bot
+# How to use the bot 📜
 In order to invoke the bot you have to start a thread on the message you want to interact with and write on of the following commands:
 ### Remind people of the message by @ing them in the thread:
 `@<bot-name> :fire: remind here`